 The LLM programme is a single subject law programme that may be taken over a period of one year (full-time), or part-time over a period of two, three or four years.
 Every student will be required to take courses equivalent to four full units.
 The assessment of one of the chosen full units (which must be from your chosen specialism) will be by means of a 15,000 word dissertation.

 The dissertation must be linked to a course offered at SOAS itself, and attendance on the course will be treated as being part of the process of supervision.
 With permission of the LLM tutor, students will be entitled to select one complementary subject or the equivalent from comparable Master’s course at SOAS including appropriate language courses.
 A complementary subject may be chosen in substitution for either a full or a half-subject.

-Examinations for all taught courses will be held in May/June of each year and the dissertation will be due for submission by 15th September of the final year of registration.
+Examinations for all taught courses will be held in May/June of each year and the dissertation will be due for submission by during September of the final year of registration.
 The assessment for each course may vary according to the extent to which the research component of each course is to be stressed.
 It is expected that all students will graduate with an LLM in law.